ruchee/vimrc/vimfiles/bundle/ctrlp-funky/README.md

 ctrlp-funky
 ============

 A super simple function navigator for ctrlp.vim.

 SYNOPSIS
 ----------

-This is a ctrlp.vim extension.
+This is an extension of ctrlp.vim.
 It simply navigates and jumps to function definitions from the current file without ctags.
 It just searches for function definitions or equivalent lines using regular expressions, therefore some languages' abstractions aren't accurate because of them being hard to parse.

 One of advantages of this plugin is that no configuration is required in most cases, so it starts working right after installation with no ctags required.
-*If you want to have a more accurate list of function defs, you should use other ctags-based tools, etc.*
+*If you want to have a more accurate list of function definitions, you should use other ctags-based tools, etc.*

 ![ctrlp-funky][1]

 ### Supported filetypes:

 See [ctrlp-funky.txt](https://github.com/tacahiroy/ctrlp-funky/blob/master/doc/ctrlp-funky.txt#L22)

 PREMISE
 ----------

 First of all, I believe you have already installed a great Vim plugin, [ctrlp.vim](https://github.com/ctrlpvim/ctrlp.vim).
 Otherwise, you need to install ctrlp.vim before you start using this plugin.